ttetrafon/system-intelligence-obsidian-vault/Game System/Adventuring/Social.md

 ### First Impression
 Usually, NPCs start at indifferent, unless there is a reason for them not to.
 When you first meet with someone, make a *first impressions* [[../Gameplay/Resources.md#Resource Modification as Check Result|check]] (relevant [[#Social ../../Characters/Aspects/Aspects Aspects|social aspect]] + [[../../Characters/Attributes/Presence (PRE)|PRE](../Characters/Attributes/Presence%20(PRE).md)) to modify their initial attitude towards the direction you want.

+### Etiquette
+Knowledge of etiquette allows to act properly in any situation, to avoid misunderstandings and gain the trust of people of a specific culture.

 # Social Encounters
 A social encounter can either be a simple happening or a more involved process.